 For me, this is what my onboarding process looks like this:

 - I get an e-mail through the contact form on my site containing basic project questions that prospects have to fill out so I can know just enough baseline information and decide if I’m a good fit for their project at all, if they have realistic expectations around their timelines, budget, and results they want to achieve with their project, if I like and align with the kind of business they have, and if they have any obvious red flags, like bad-mouthing a previous designer or having unrealistic expectations around budgets or timelines.

-- If I decide I like their business and the project, I’ll send them an introductory e-mail that thanks them for contacting me, references some similar projects I’ve done in the past (with links) that solidifies I understand them and have a proven track record, a link to my testimonial video that inspires them to see what it’s like to work together, and a link to my online scheduler, Calendly so we can have a 60-minute Skype call to discuss the scope, functionality, and digital strategy needs of their project.
+- If I decide I like their business and the project, I’ll send them an introductory e-mail that thanks them for contacting me, references some similar projects I’ve done in the past (with links) that solidifies I understand them and have a proven track record, a custom video I create through Loom, and a link to my online scheduler, Calendly so we can have a 60-minute Zoom call to discuss the scope, functionality, and digital strategy needs of their project.

-- I create the proposal/contract and send it over to them by the day/time I mention, usually within 72-hours max.
+- I create the proposal/contract and send it over to them via HelloSign by the day/time I mention, usually within 72-hours max.

-- If they agree to the proposal/contract, they sign it, and I send over a deposit invoice, so they’re booked in my queue.
+- If they agree to the proposal/contract, they sign it, and I send over a deposit invoice via Xero, so they’re booked in my queue.

 Of course, you should tailor your onboarding experience to your brand, but hopefully this process illuminates where there are opportunities to streamline and automate.